ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _Connecticut western news._](https://chroniclingamerica.loc.gov/lccn/sn84027718/1880-04-21/ed-1/seq-1)

 #### 1880-04-21 &middot; Salisbury, Litchfield Co., Conn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+in flames, lying on the road.
+Some farm
+hands, noticing her peril, tried to stamp­
+out the flames, but without success,
+.until, with their spades, they buried her
+in the sand.
+Her injuries are fatal.
+The great American inventions of
+world-wide adoption are : 1.
+The cotton
 gin.
 2. The planing machine.
 3. The
 grass mower and reaper.
 4. The rotary
 printing press.
 5. Navigation by steam.